 How to rearrange individual blocks

-To rearrange blocks, all you need to do is click the Up or Down arrow when hovering over a block to move the block in that respective direction:
+To rearrange blocks, you have two options.
+You can use the Up or Down arrow when hovering over a block to move the block in that respective direction:

 Putting it all together

 Once you pick up the flow of how things work with Gutenberg, it’s fairly painless and intuitive.